david-cortes/contextualbandits/docs/index.rst

 Serializing (pickling) objects
 =================================
 Don't use `pickle` to userialize objects from this package as it's likely to fail.
-Use `dill` instead, which has the same syntax and is able to serialize more types of objects.
+Use `cloudpickle` or `dill` instead, which have the same syntax and is able to serialize more types of objects.

 .. toctree::